<function>

 45.745 ns (1 allocation: 896 bytes)

-The comparison lays bare a significant reduction in time when f(1)
+The comparison reveals a significant reduction in execution time when f(1)

-is added.
-Furthermore, there's also a notable decrease in memory allocations.
-As we'll demonstrate when exploring the subject, excessive allocations often serve as a telltale sign of type instability.
+is added, along with a notable decrease in memory allocations.
+As we'll demonstrate in future sections, excessive allocations are often indicative of type instability.

-Explicitly calling the function to circumvent the no-specialization issue isn't optimal, since it introduces an unnecessary computation.
-Fortunately, alternative solutions exist to address the problem.
-One approach is to type-annotate f
+Explicitly calling the callback function to circumvent the no-specialization issue isn't ideal, as it introduces an unnecessary computation.
+Fortunately, alternative solutions exist.
+One of them is to type-annotate f

 Below, we outline both approaches.